UIcons/UIcons/README.md

 Join the discussion @ [Discord](https://discord.gg/cG8JwrJB6Z)

-## Repo's who have adopted or have agreed to adopt
+## Repo's that have adopted or have agreed to adopt

 * [nileplumb](https://github.com/nileplumb) Shuffle and Home iconsets
 * [whitewillem](https://github.com/whitewillem/PogoAssets) Ingame and Ingame outline iconsets